 |The Republic of Courelli|

+The famous elements of Courellian culture are its art, music, style, and iconic food.
 Courellian culture includes both conservative and liberal elements, scientific and religious competitiveness, political structures, risk taking and free expression, materialist and moral elements.
 Despite certain consistent ideological principles, Courellian culture has a variety of expressions due to its geographical scale and demographic diversity.

 Throughout the country's history, certain subcultures have dominated certain neighborhoods, only partially melded with the broader culture.
 Due to the extent of Courellian culture, there are many integrated but unique social subcultures within Courelli, some not tied to any particular geography.
 The cultural affiliations an individual in Courelli may have commonly depend on social class, political orientation and a multitude of demographic characteristics such as religious background, occupation, and ethnic group membership.

-The earliest known examples of architecture on the Atlian Peninsula are the megalithic tombs of the Neolithic Age.
+The earliest known examples of architecture on the Atlian peninsula are the megalithic tombs of the Neolithic Age.
 The Neolithic henges of Cavalli are stand-out examples.
 The structure appears to be portraying an annual calendar, but the reason for the massive size is unknown with any certainty.
 Theories include agriculture, ceremonial use, and interpreting the cosmos.

-Numerous examples of Bronze and Iron Age architecture can be seen in Atlia.
+Numerous examples of Bronze and Iron Age architecture can be seen in Courelli.
 Megalithic burial monuments – either individual barrows or occasionally cists – are one form.
 Another is the defensive earthworks known as hillforts, as can be seen at Paisello Ruins.
 Archaeological evidence suggests that Iron Age domestic architecture had a tendency towards circular dwellings, known as roundhouses.

-The First Kingdom brought the construction of the first large-scale buildings in Atlia, but very little survives above ground besides fortifications.
+The Early First Kingdom brought the construction of the first large-scale buildings in Atlia, but very little survives above ground besides fortifications.
 These include sections of the Eastern Wall, and coastal forts such as at Peri and Dallapiccola, which have survived through incorporation into later castles.
 In most cases, only foundations, floors and the bases of walls attest to the structure of former buildings.

 Since the 1930s, various modernist forms have appeared whose reception is often controversial, though traditionalist resistance movements continue with support in influential places.
 Common themes of modern architecture include: the notion that "Form follows function", meaning that the result of design should derive directly from its purpose; the related concept of "Truth to materials", meaning that the true nature or natural appearance of a material ought to be seen, rather than concealed or altered to represent something else – particularly in International Style modernism, a visual emphasis on horizontal and vertical lines.